BlagojaK03/SPArchive/README.md

 # SPArchive
-An archive of all code I've written for the subject Structural Programming (2018)
+This repository archives all the code I've written for the subject "Structural Programming" from the 2018 curriculum.
+Any code provided here can be repurposed in compliance with the MIT License to suit specific needs.